-Helen Rust, Head of Learning & Development at Caffé Nero, explains how employees drive demand for self-development using The McQuaig Psychometric System.
+Helen Rust, Head of Learning & Development at Caffé Nero, explains how employees drive demand for self-development using McQuaig.

 ‘People are crucial to our success,’ says Helen, ‘because they create a very specific atmosphere.
 This makes you want to have a leisurely talk over a cappuccino in one of our stores, rather than another.’